rasmusfreund/bioinf-prog-course/book/chapters/hiv_project.md

 Put the files in a folder dedicated to this project.
 On most computers you can right-click on the link and choose "Save file as..." or "Download linked file".

-Now open each file in *SublimeText* and have a look at what is in the data files.
+Now open each file in *VScode* and have a look at what is in the data files.
 (Do *not* change them in any way and do not save them after viewing.
-If SublimeText asks you if you want to save it before closing, say *no*.)
+If VScode asks you if you want to save it before closing, say *no*.)
 How many sequences are there in each file?

 The project is divided into the following parts: